foliant-docs/foliantcontrib.apireferences/README.md

 `'user content GET /user/status'`

-After that APIReferences will convert this string into an id with an anchor converter.
+After that, APIReferences will convert this string into an id with an anchor converter.
 We've used `pandoc` converter in our config, which will turn the string into this: `api-method-getuserstatus`.

 Now APIReferences will parse the web page and look for all `h1` and `h2` tags (as specified in `tags` parameter) that have ids and compare these ids to our generated id.